Tanzania's Home to 1 Billionaire 80 Multi-millionaires and 2,400 HNWIs

 According to the report, larger African countries have an obvious advantage because of their higher populations.

 Accordingly, the “Big 5” wealth markets in Africa are South Africa, Egypt, Nigeria, Morocco, and Kenya.
-Together these five countries account for over 50% of Africa’s total wealth, which refers to the private wealth held by all the individuals living in a country,
+Together these five countries account for over 50% of Africa’s total wealth, which refers to the private wealth held by all the individuals living in a country.

 Looking at African countries on a wealth per capita basis, Mauritius is the wealthiest country in the region with a wealth per capita of USD 34,500, followed by South Africa (USD 10,970) and Namibia (USD 9,320).